Sascha Kindred: Paralympic career

 In addition to his success in the Paralympics, Kindred has won 19 medals (9 gold) at IPC World Championships, 24 medals (9 gold) at European Championships, and a gold medal at the 2006 Paralympic World Cup in Manchester.

 Personal life

 Kindred's wife is fellow British Paralympic gold medal-winning swimmer Nyree Lewis.
 Together the pair, who live in Herefordshire, are known as the "golden couple" of British disability swimming.

 He includes amongst his sporting heroes Eric Cantona, Michael Johnson and Carl Lewis, and is a supporter of Manchester United.

 Kindred was appointed Officer of the Order of the British Empire (OBE) in the 2009 New Year Honours and Commander of the Order of the British Empire (CBE) in the 2017 New Year Honours for services to swimming.

+Kindred received an Honorary Doctorate of Laws from the University of Bath in May 2017.